mgaman/PDUlib/README.md

 **startup** configures the modem e.g. by setting SMS PDU mode and then exits.
 Once **startup** finishes two more threads are started up.
 **unsolicited** reads discrete lines from the queue created by **serialHandler** and processes each one as needed.
 I have provided some examples, feel free to add more.
-**consoleHandle** is a crude mechanism to kick of actions from the keyboard.
+**consoleHandle** is a crude mechanism to kick off actions from the keyboard.
 I have implemented a simple menu where the command 's' sends an SMS.
 Feel free to customise the example and add more.